 Summary

-Qualified and HCPC registered Social Worker with Child Protection experience in Frontline Practice, Quality assurance and children safeguarding, Substance misuse and Mental Health, Senior Management, multi-agency protocols, Training, and Strategic and Business development within young people and adult substance/alcohol services within in NHS and social services setting since 1999 until joining Sheffield Hallam in 2007.
+Qualified and SWE registered Social Worker with Child Protection experience in Frontline Practice, Quality assurance and children safeguarding, Substance misuse and Mental Health, Senior Management, multi-agency protocols, Interprofessional working, and Strategic and Business development within young people and adult substance / alcohol services within in NHS and Social Services setting since 1999 until joining SHU in 2007.

 About

 Marelize qualified as a social worker at the University of the North West in South Africa in 1997, where she completed her Masters in Social Work and Addiction Studies.
-She is currently working as a Senior Lecturer at Sheffield Hallam University, in the Social Work, Social Care and Community Studies subject group.
-She has experience of being a course leader for the Masters in Social Work, a postgraduate qualifying course.
+She is currently working as a Principal lecturer at Sheffield Hallam University, in the Social Work, Social Care and Community Studies subject group.
+She has experience of being a course leader for the Masters in Social Work, a postgraduate qualifying course and BSC Nursing (learning disability) and Social Work degree.

-She teaches on the Interprofessional strand of the College and has an interest in Dual Diagnosis, Substance Misuse and Mental Health.
+She has experiences of teaching Interprofessional education provision of the College, and has an interest in Dual Diagnosis, Substance Misuse and Mental Health.
 She has undertaken research into the effectiveness of aftercare services for service user's experiencing substance misuse problems as well as consultancy work alongside the Nursing Subject Group on Addition Studies for the local NHS Primary Care Trust.

 Specialist areas of interest